Carlyle's Africa dealmakers leave to start their own buyout firm

 Carlyle said Genevieve Sangudi, Eric Kump, Idris Mohammed and Bruce Steen were leaving to set up a new venture dubbed Alterra Capital.

-Carlyle also bought into J&J Transport and Traxys between 2013 and 2014.
-J&J is an African transport firm with mining customers, while Traxys trades commodities in Africa and provides logistics.
+Carlyle also bought into J&J Transport, a transport firm with mining customers, and Traxys, which trades commodities and provides logistics.

 In 2017, peer KKR & Co Inc KKR.N disbanded its Africa deals team and sold off its controlling stake in an Ethiopian rose farm.
 That same year, Blackstone Group Inc BX.N sold its stake in Black Rhino Group, an African infrastructure development firm, back to its management.